BlenderCN/BlenderPython/bpy_data_texts.md

 ### Text DataBlock (text files inside Blender)
 ____
-Text data-blocks are used for all kinds of things.
-Storing
+Text data-blocks are used for storing all kinds of things.

 - notes
 - scripts